 Specifies how many binding poses to return.
 GNINA uses RMSD-based filtering to ensure structural diversity, removing poses that are too similar to each other.

-Default ensemble averages predictions from five independently trained models.
+Default ensemble averages predictions from multiple independently trained models.
 We recommend this for production use when accuracy matters more than speed.

-Dense uses a single deep CNN with densely connected layers.
-Choose this when you need faster turnaround for large screening campaigns.
+Dense and Dense v1.3 use single deep CNNs with densely connected layers.
+Choose these when you need faster turnaround for large screening campaigns.

-CrossDock 2018 is an older model trained on the original CrossDocked dataset.
-It remains available for reproducibility with earlier work.
+CrossDock 2018 and General 2018 are models trained on the original CrossDocked dataset.
+They remain available for reproducibility with earlier work.

-Extra space added around the ligand when auto-generating the search box.
-Larger padding allows the ligand to explore more positions but increases the search space.
+Extra space added to the search box.
+Larger padding allows broader exploration but increases the search space and runtime.

 The CNN pose score indicates confidence that a predicted pose is close to the true binding mode.
 Scores closer to 1.0 indicate higher confidence, while scores near 0 suggest the pose may be incorrect.
 GNINA ranks poses primarily by this score.